 Current outrights for West Ham next manager betting:

-Graham Potter – 11/4
+Graham Potter – 15/8

 Potter had a disastrous time at Chelsea, but the circumstances into which he was thrust were hardly tolerable for any manager.
 In short, it was too much of a step up too quickly.
 West Ham thus represent something of a happy medium between Potter’s two previous clubs.
 The Hammers boast more history, prestige and (likely) long-term financial backing than Brighton, but without the suffocating pressure to immediately succeed that is found at Stamford Bridge.

-City made an attempt to coax him out of his current sabbatical to rescue them from relegation late last season.
+The Irons will face competition for Potter.
+He is widely admired, and Leicester City made an attempt to coax him out of his current sabbatical to rescue them from relegation late last season.
 But Potter is reportedly being careful when picking his next destination, having been burned by Chelsea.

-William Still – 13/2
+William Still – 3/1

-Still has experienced a dizzying rise to professional management, after learning the basics from the iconic Football Manager video game.
+Will Still has experienced a dizzying rise to professional management, after learning the basics from the iconic Football Manager video game.
 At Reims, he stepped up from assistant to head coach last season without a full professional management licence – infamously earning Reims a £20,000 fine for every game he oversaw.

 At just 30, Still is also the youngest manager in Europe's top five domestic leagues.
 He is exactly half Moyes' age, which would certainly – for better or worse – placate any desire for a comparatively modern and dynamic approach.
-He may be third favourite for now, but do not be surprised to see Still’s odds cut further in the coming months.